terahertzgap/terahertzgap.github.io/content/posts/what-is-the-terahertz-gap/index.md

 The reason why it's named the terahertz _gap_ is that there are currently no practical methods for making devices that send or receive these waves.

-On top of that, due to their short wavelengths, terahertz waves can get easily absorbed by the water vapor in the air [[2]].
+On top of that, due to their short wavelengths, terahertz waves can easily get absorbed by the water vapor in the air [[2]].

 However, while there are major obstacles in the way, it doesn't mean that it's impossible to get there.

-[A quick search in Google Scholar](https://scholar.google.com/scholar?hl=en&scisbd=1&as_sdt=0%2C5&q=%22terahertz+gap%22) shows that new papers keep getting published, each taking us one step closer to a breakthrough.
+[A quick search in Google Scholar](https://scholar.google.com/scholar?hl=en&scisbd=1&as_sdt=0%2C5&q=%22terahertz+gap%22) indicates that it's an actively researched field, with each paper taking us one step closer to a breakthrough.

-That's when I had the Aha!
+That's when I had my Aha!
 Moment.

-I found a new name that aligns with my interests and makes for an intriguing first post.
+I found a name that aligns with my interests and makes for an intriguing first post.

 [1]: https://en.wikipedia.org/wiki/Terahertz_radiation#Terahertz_gap
 [2]: https://www.popsci.com/science/terahertz-waves-future-technologies/